Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Data generation, collection, and evaluation

-i.e. spectra are normalized by the maximum of the ground truth spectrum for that case.
-The PSD provides a measure of how energy is distributed across spatial length scales.
+i.e. spectra are normalized by the maximum of the ground truth \ajo{1D} spectrum \replace{for that }{ in each } case. \djo{The PSD provides a measure of how energy is distributed across spatial length scales.}